Graciekan21/arts/README.md

 ### Site Goals

-Body Doodles is aimed at all tattoo enthusiasts and tattoo artists.
-The site aims to connect users with tattooists, to allow them to showcase their work, artist information as well as sharing tattoos for visual pleasure.
+arts is aimed at all t enthusiasts and show case and building a community of artists.
+The site aims to connect art users, to allow them to showcase their work, artist information as well as sharing it for visual pleasure.
 <hr>

 ### Agile Planning